nymea/nymea-plugins/zigbeephilipshue/README.md

 **Pairing instructions**: Open the ZigBee network for joining.
 Press the setup button for 5 seconds until the LED start blinking in different colors.

+### Hue smart button

+The [Hue Smart button](https://www.philips-hue.com/en-us/p/hue-smart-button/046677553715) is fully supported.

+**Pairing instructions**: Open the ZigBee network for joining.
+Press the setup button behind the back cap for 5 seconds until the LED start blinking in different colors.

 ### Hue lights

 Most of the lights and lamps from Philips Hue should be handled in a generic way by the `nymea-plugin-zigbee-generic-lights` plugin.
 There are 2 methods for bringing a Hue light / bulb into the nymea ZigBee network.